MainulDip/LinuxEveryday/LinuxServer-001.md

 `packman -S packagename` to install a package

 ### User management in Linux:
+Every Linux distribution stores all the users and their information within the `/etc/passwd` file.
+So use `cat /etc/passwd` to list everything related to user.

+- username – the account’s name.
+- x – the user’s encrypted password.
+The actual value is in /etc/shadow.
+- userID – the user’s identification number.
+- groupID – the group ID number the user belongs to.
+- Userinfo – extra information about the user.
+- /homedir – the user’s home directory.
+- /bin/bash – the user’s default login shell.

-`useradd` is a low level tool, better use `adduser` command.
+User managements => `useradd` is a low level tool, better use `adduser` command.
 Use `userdel` to delete user. `usermod` to modify existing user

 `usermod -g/-G/-a groupname username`, modify users group, -g for primary group, -G for secondary/supplementary group and -a for appending group.

 Using `-G` alone will replace previously users assigned group with new group.
 So better use `-a -G`. like `usermod -a -G groupname username`

-### Managing Local Groups | Primary, Secondary/Supplementary:
-Each user has its onw personal primary group in linux.
-Usually the primary group is same as username.
-Also there are Secondary/Supplementary groups that a user might belong to.
-Enrolling on Secondary/Supplementary group allows the user to access directories that the user's primary group has no access.

-`groupadd`, `groupmod` and `groupdel` are most used commands to manage groups.

-`groupadd somegroup` will create a new group called as is `groups username` will list all the user's primary and secondary/supplementary groups

 ### Querying User Info
 `who`, `w`, `what` and `pinky` will list all the logged in users and their info